 Nearly half a century after, the townsfolk restarted the sport in 1801 with many track events being held in quick succession.
 Racing has been a mainstay in Pontefract ever since.

-By 1827, fully organised meetings were taking place in September, and it was reported that the meetings were fashionably attended by several hundred fans of the sport.
+By 1827, fully organised meetings were taking place in September; It was reported that the meetings were fashionably attended by several hundred fans of the sport.

 A corner of the course was unfortunately lost in 1846 when a railway was built beside it.
 Three years later, a committee was formed to manage the racing at Pontefract more efficiently.
 This committee was responsible for building a second stand in 1879 and a new grandstand in 1919.